omegacms/database/README.md

 # Database Package

-The Config package provides the libraries to link and manipulate the data contained in the databases.
+The Database package provides the libraries to link and manipulate the data contained in the databases.

 ## Requirements